This blog may contain affiliate links. Read our disclosure policy for more info.

-While Buley Rockhole Pools aren’t the most impressive to look at they are definitely the most fun to swim in!
+While Buley Rockhole Pools aren’t the most impressive to look at, they are definitely the most fun to swim in!
 The many different pools, natural waterfalls, and small cliffs to jump from will keep you busy all afternoon!

 4. Edith Falls

-Edith Falls is actually closer to Katherine rather than Darwin but is well worth the drive!
-Edith Falls is unique because there are a few different waterfalls all in a row with different pool to swim in.
+Edith Falls is actually closer to Katherine rather than Darwin but it’s well worth the drive!
+Edith Falls is unique because there are a few different waterfalls all in a row with different pools to swim in.

 It is a bit of a hike to get to the top swimming pool but it totally worth it for the refreshing swim and the view from the top!